Los Angeles therapy

 we see you.

-We see your sadness, worry, and loneliness as meaningful signals—not overreactions or problems.
-Your distress is valid feedback about the challenges you’re navigating in your environment, your relationships, and a world that doesn’t treat everyone with the same care or dignity.
+Your distress is feedback.
+It tells us something about what you’re navigating in your environment, your relationships, and a world that doesn’t treat everyone with the same care or dignity.

-Your struggles aren’t just individual; they’re shaped by culture, community, oppression, expectation, and connection.
-Whether you’ve experienced racism, transphobia, fatphobia, ableism, or any other form of marginalization, there’s a therapist at Kindman & Co. who is ready to join with you towards liberation.
-As Esther Perel says: “the quality of our relationships determines the quality of our lives.”
+Your struggles aren’t just individual.
+They’re shaped by culture, community, oppression, expectation, and connection.
+Whether you’ve experienced racism, transphobia, fatphobia, ableism, or other forms of marginalization, there’s a therapist at Kindman & Co. ready to support you and join with you toward liberation.

 our ideal client: you.

 You are welcome here regardless of race, ethnicity, sexuality, gender identity, ability, immigration status, or religion.
-You don’t have to be anyone but you when you’re at Kindman & Co.

-how our therapists help
+how our los angeles therapists help

 RELATIONSHIPS